 Social Distancing will occur inside the office and operating facility

-Inside the office and operating facility, staff and patients will be socially distanced.
-Patients will come to the office alone.
+Inside the office and plastic surgery operating facility of a board certified plastic surgeon, staff and patients will be socially distanced.
+Plastic surgery patients will come to the office alone.
 No friends or family will be permitted, in an attempt to reduce the risk of exposure and transmission.

-Appointments will be spaced-out in a manner so that you should be the only patient in the office and any given time.
-This means that instead of there being 3-4 patients scheduled per hour, there may only be 1 patient per hour.
-This will eliminate your exposure to other patients and it will allow for complete disinfection of the room between patients.
+Plastic surgery appointments will be spaced-out in a manner so that you should be the only patient in the office and any given time.
+This means that instead of there being 3-4 plastic surgery patients scheduled per hour, there may only be 1 patient per hour.
+This will eliminate your exposure to other plastic surgery patients and it will allow for complete disinfection of the room between plastic surgery patients.

-However, this also means that appointments for your non-surgical procedure or surgical consultation will be much more limited, so expect there to be a much longer wait to get into the office.
+However, this also means that appointments for your non-surgical procedure or plastic surgery consultation will be much more limited, so expect there to be a much longer wait to get into the office.

 The waiting room will also be modified.
 You will find six feet distance between chairs and couches will be for one person only.
 Items that can be a transmission point for the virus, have also been removed.
 These include magazines and skin care samples.

-Your doctor will be wearing full Personal Protective Equipment (PPE).
+Plastic surgeons will be wearing full Personal Protective Equipment (PPE).
 These include a mask and gloves.
-Depending on the specific procedure you will be getting, he or she may also have on a protective gown and a face shield.
+Depending on the specific procedure you will be getting, plastic surgeons may also have on a protective gown and a face shield.
+Plastic surgeons specialize in making sure their patients are safe and comfortable, this is no different post COVID.

 Additional Precautions will be taken in the Operating Room

 During a surgical procedure, additional precautions will be taken.
 These precautions are based on what we know today about the virus and how it can be spread.
-Your anesthesiologist will be protecting him or herself with a full face shield.
-You will have a surgical mask that will remain on throughout the entire procedure.
-The number of people in the operating room will be minimized during the times most risk for transmission of the virus – going to sleep and waking up.
+Your anesthesiologist for your plastic surgery will be protecting him or herself with a full face shield.
+You will have a surgical mask that will remain on throughout the entire plastic surgery procedure.
+The number of people in the plastic surgery operating room will be minimized during the times carrying the most risk for transmission of the virus – going to sleep and waking up.

-The air circulation in the operating room will be modified to allow for additional filtration of the air so that any airborne virus is filtered out of the room.
-The operating room is always thoroughly cleaned between patients, but cases will be spread out to allow more time to do so.
-Essentially, every single patient will be treated as if they have the virus, and this is something we call in medicine “universal precautions”.
+The air circulation in the plastic surgery operating room will be modified to allow for additional filtration of the air so that any airborne virus is filtered out of the room.
+The operating room for your plastic surgery is always thoroughly cleaned between patients, but cases will be spread out to allow more time to do so.
+Essentially, every single plastic surgery patient will be treated as if they have the virus, and this is something we call in medicine “universal precautions”.

-There also may be a limitation on the specific procedures that can be done in the operating facility.
-Procedures involving the nose remain at the highest risk, so you should check whether your surgeon is performing procedures like rhinoplasty.
+There also may be a limitation on the specific plastic surgery procedures that can be done in the plastic surgery operating facility.
+Plastic surgery procedures involving the nose remain at the highest risk, so you should check whether your surgeon is performing plastic surgery procedures like rhinoplasty.

 Should you get tested for COVID-19?